Translate English video to French | AI tool | HeyGen

 Does video quality change after translation?

-No. The original video resolution stays the same because only subtitle or audio layers are added.
-Whether you generate a French dub or captions, the output keeps visual clarity for YouTube, training modules, or social platforms without compression.
+No. The original video resolution stays intact because only subtitle or audio layers are added.
+Whether you generate a French dub or captions, the output preserves visual clarity for YouTube, training modules, or social platforms without compression.

 Can I translate long English videos into French?